Three Kingdoms of Korea: Archaeological evidence

 Foundation (c.
-1 – 300/400 AD)
+1 – 300/400 CE)

 Historic example of a climbing kiln similar to those that were excavated from Songok-dong and Mulcheon-ri as early as the late Three Kingdoms period, c.
 600.

 Some individual correlates of complex societies are found in the chiefdoms of Korea that date back to c.
 700 BC.
-The best evidence from the archaeological record indicates that states formed between 300 BC and 300/400 AD.
-However, archaeologists are not prepared to suggest that this means there were states in the BC era.
+The best evidence from the archaeological record indicates that states formed between 300 BCE and 300/400 CE.
+However, archaeologists are not prepared to suggest that this means there were states in the BCE era.
 The correlates of state-level societies did not develop as a package but rather in spurts and starts and at various points in time.
-It was some time between 100 and 400 AD that individual correlates of state societies had developed to a sufficient number and scale that state-level societies can be confidently identified using archaeological data.
+It was some time between 100 and 400 CE that individual correlates of state societies had developed to a sufficient number and scale that state-level societies can be confidently identified using archaeological data.

 Burials

-Lee Sung-Joo analyzed variability in many of the elite cemeteries of the territories of Silla and Gaya polities and found that as late as the 2nd century there was intra-cemetery variation in the distribution of prestige grave goods, but there was an absence of hierarchical differences on a regional scale between cemeteries.
-Near the end of the 2nd century AD, interior space in elite burials increased in size, and wooden chamber burial construction techniques were increasingly used by elites.
+Lee Sung-Joo analyzed variability in many of the elite cemeteries of the territories of Silla and Kaya polities and found that as late as the 2nd century there was intra-cemetery variation in the distribution of prestige grave goods, but there was an absence of hierarchical differences on a regional scale between cemeteries.
+Near the end of the 2nd century CE, interior space in elite burials increased in size, and wooden chamber burial construction techniques were increasingly used by elites.

 In the 3rd century, a pattern developed in which single elite cemeteries that were the highest in status compared to all the other cemeteries were built.
 Such cemeteries were established at high elevations along ridgelines and on hilltops.
 Furthermore, the uppermost elite were buried in large-scale tombs established at the highest point of a given cemetery.
 Cemeteries with 'uppermost elite' mounded burials such as Okseong-ri, Yangdong-ri, Daeseong-dong, and Bokcheon-dong display this pattern.

 Roof tiles excavated from Goguryeo archaeological sites in the Han River valley, from National Museum of Korea.